 In May the company submitted an application to the Secretary of State for the Department for Business, Energy and Industrial Strategy for consent to hydraulically fracture the UK’s first ever horizontal shale gas well at PNR.
 Cuadrilla received the green light in July, and in October 2018 it began fracking after a seven-year pause.

 Cuadrilla currently has eight sites in the Lancashire Bowland shale gas exploration licence area.
-Only one, Preston New Road, is operational so far, but as of January 2019 activities had ground to a halt after a series of tremors occurred during Cuadrilla's attempted fracks in late 2018.
+Only one, Preston New Road, is operational so far, but by January 2019 activities had ground to a halt after a series of tremors occurred during Cuadrilla's first attempted fracks in late 2018.
+On 11 July, Cuadrilla announced it was preparing to frack again and would remobilise equipment at Preston New Road between now and September, focusing on PNR-2, the second well at the site.
+'We have an exciting few months ahead, for all of us,' said chief executive Francis Egan.as a last-ditch effort to convince policymakers to relax safety rules on the government's earthquake tremor rules.

 - 1 Background